Client Area

 Font Rendering

-This is one of the big disadvantages of Fireworks – as a graphic design software made for the web it’s unable to render fonts as they would look in real Webbrowsers.
+This is one of the big disadvantages of Fireworks – as a graphic design software made for the web it’s unable to render fonts as they would look in real web browsers.
 The default anti-aliasing settings which can also be seen on Photoshop (sharp, strong, smooth) are nearly unusable and you have to set up your own custom settings for font rendering for different fonts and different sizes.

-While you can create and modify objects like rectangles or cirlces faster with Fireworks than with Photoshop, you end up having to play around for a long time with font rendering settings if you are working on something with many different fonts (and font sizes) and you care about how the fonts look on your design.
+While you can create and modify objects like rectangles or circles faster with Fireworks than with Photoshop, you end up having to play around for a long time with font rendering settings if you are working on something with many different fonts (and font sizes) and you care about how the fonts look on your design.

 Image Compression